richryan/mccallExt/README.md

 The code that generates the results shared in the paper is contained `cde/`.
 Data and figures are saved to `out/`.
 In `out/`, datasets are prefixed with `dat_` and figures are prefixed with `fig_`.

+Because the welfare simulations take a long time to run and the datasets are small, the .csv files needed to reproduce the paper are committed to the repository.
+These datasets can be entirely reproduced by running the code as described---with one exception.

 A log file is saved to `log/`.

 To replicate results,